edespino/cloudberry-site/docs/sql-stmts/alter-server.md

 **`OPTIONS ( [ ADD | SET | DROP ] option ['value'] [, ... ] )`**

 Change the server's options. `ADD`, `SET`, and `DROP` specify the action to perform.
 If no operation is explicitly specified, the default operation is `ADD`.
 Option names must be unique.
-Cloudberry Database validates names and values using the server's foreign-data wrapper library.
+Apache Cloudberry validates names and values using the server's foreign-data wrapper library.

 **`new_owner`**